penicillin V, Veetids (Pen-Vee-K is no longer available in the U.S.) (cont.)

 GENERIC AVAILABLE: Yes

-STORAGE: Tablets should be kept between 15 C (59 F) and 30 C (86 F).
-The solution should be kept refrigerated and can be used for up to 14 days after it is reconstituted by the pharmacist.
+STORAGE: Tablets should be stored between 15 C and 30 C (59 and 86 F).
+After mixing with water, the solution should be kept refrigerated and can be used for up to 14 days after it is reconstituted by the pharmacist.
 It must be shaken before each use and should be kept well-sealed.

 Report Problems to the Food and Drug Administration